AshraqtTamer/Eye-Diseases-Classification/README.md

-# 👁️ RetinalNet | AI Eye Disease Classifier
+# 👁️ Eye Disease Classifier

 **RetinalNet** is a high-performance Deep Learning application designed to classify retinal fundus images into four clinical categories (**Cataract, Diabetic Retinopathy, Glaucoma, and Normal**).
 This project serves as a diagnostic aid to help prevent irreversible vision loss through early AI-driven screening.